pscally1005/pscally1005.github.io/_posts/misc/DRAFT2024-06-14-trap-foods.markdown

 <div id="crackers"></div>
 <br><i><font size="+2">Crackers</font></i><br>
 &emsp;Crackers we easily my go to snack growing up.  <a href="https://www.walmart.com/ip/RITZ-Fresh-Stacks-Original-Crackers-Family-Size-17-8-oz/52234929?athbdg=L1200&from=/search">Ritz</a>, <a href="https://www.walmart.com/ip/Great-Value-Cinnamon-Graham-Crackers-14-4-oz/10315533?athbdg=L1600&from=/search">Graham Crackers</a>, you name it.
-I used to have an obsession with <a href="https://www.walmart.com/ip/Wheat-Thins-Original-Whole-Grain-Wheat-Crackers-Family-Size-14-oz/810836571?athbdg=L1200&from=/search">Wheat Thins</a>, where in college my friend shipped me 18 boxes for my birthday (thanks Sean, I ate them all).
+I even have a recipe for <a href="/recipes/gf-crackers">Gluten Free Crackers</a>, that are basically mini healthy graham crackers.
+I used to have an obsession with <a href="https://www.walmart.com/ip/Wheat-Thins-Original-Whole-Grain-Wheat-Crackers-Family-Size-14-oz/810836571?athbdg=L1200&from=/search">Wheat Thins</a>, where in college my friend shipped me 18 boxes for my birthday (thanks Sean, I would eat them every day when I woke up just before running).

 <center><img src="/assets/Misc/Trap/crackers.jpg" alt="" class="larger-image"></center><br>
 &emsp;Crackers have the same issue as pretzels though.
-While being low in sugar, they can just be empty start calories from refined white flour.
+While being low in sugar, they can just be empty starch calories from refined white flour.
 Some crackers are also noticeably in both fat (think "butter" crackers like Ritz), or sugar (sweet graham crackers).
 A serving of Ritz is a measly 5 crackers, with 4.5 g of fat and 3 g of sugar.
 Graham crackers aren't any better, where a serving (2 full cracker sheets) has 3.5 g of fat and 8 g of added sugar.
 My precious wheat things are actually high in both, where just a 16 cracker serving has 5 g of fat (from canola oil) and 5 g of sugar.
 These don't sound terrible, but you and I will certainly be eating more than just 1 serving if we're not paying attention.

 <div id="chips"></div>
 <br><i><font size="+2">Chips</font></i><br>